moostrik/ofxPvAPI/README.md

 # README #

 openframeworks > 0.9 addon for use with Allied Vision Prosilica cameras.

-Based on previously private repository for openframeworks < 8.4.
+Based on a previously private repository for openframeworks < 8.4.
-The static libPvAPI.a would not compile with OF 0.9, after switching to the dynamic library things worked out although libPvAPI.dylib needs to be copied into directory of the application that depends on it.
+The static libPvAPI.a will not compile with OF 0.9.
+Switched to the dynamic library and things worked out, although libPvAPI.dylib now needs to be copied into the directory of the application.
 The PvApi.h must be slightly modified (see below)

 Tested with the Prosilica GC750 (monochrome) and the Mako G-125C (color) on OSX 10.13 previous versions tested on Windows 7

 # FOR MAC #

-1. Add `ofxProsilica' to your addons folder
+1. Add `ofxProsilica` to your addons folder
-1. Download the legacy SDK from [Allied Vision](https://www.alliedvision.com/en/support/software-downloads.html "software-downloads") and copy the following files from the SDK to the addon.
+2. Download the [legacy SDK](https://www.alliedvision.com/fileadmin/content/software/software/PvAPI/PvAPI_1.28_OSX.tgz "PvAPI_1.28_OSX.tgz") from [Allied Vision](https://www.alliedvision.com/en/support/software-downloads.html "Software Downloads") and copy the following files from the SDK to the addon.
+*	 `/lib-pc/x86/4.2/libPvAPI.dylib` into `/ofxProsilica/libs/PvAPI/lib/osx/`
 *	 `/inc-pc/PvApi.h` into `/ofxProsilica/libs/PvAPI/include`
-*	 `/lib-pc/x86/4.2/libPvAPI.dylib` into `/ofxProsilica/libs/PvAPI/lib/osx/`
-2. 	modify `PvApi.h` to include
+3. 	modify `PvApi.h` to include
 ```
     #ifdef TARGET_OSX
     #define _OSX